SOLVING PERSONAL LEGAL MATTERS

 On the 25th May 2018, new legislation came into force that gave individuals more control over personal data and what data can be held by organisations.
 The General Data Protection Regulation (GDPR), and the Data Protection Act 2018 contain provisions and requirements on processing of personal data of individuals.
 It was amended on the 1st January 2021 as a consequence of Brexit.

 While the majority of companies have taken robust action to protect this data, not all organisations do.
 If your data is misused, or disclosed, or lost and you have suffered financial loss or distress then it may be possible for you to claim compensation.
 If you think you have been adversely affected by a data breach, then contact our expert lawyers today.

 Data breaches may involve:

-You have a right to claim data protection breach compensation due to GDPR if you have suffered as a result of an organisation breaking the data protection law.
-The organisation may agree to pay the compensation to you without involving the ICO so you do not have to claim.
+You have a right to claim data protection breach compensation due to GDPR if you have suffered as a result of an organisation breaking the data protection laws.

 You don't have to contact the ICO or wait for its investigation to conclude, you can bring a case against an organisation directly without having to involve the ICO.

 You can bring a claim for a data breach against an organisation either in the public sector, private sector or charitable sector.
 In some cases, there may be more than one defendant.
 Typically, GDPR claims and data breach claims are settled out of court.

 How much you will get in compensation will depend on the type of data breach and how this has affected you both financially and mentally.
 The law in this area is currently developing; the courts haven't yet given many specific guidelines on what will be awarded.